How does it work: the process to rent a flat in Berlin

 Rentals are advertised on websites, newspapers, lamp posts or social media.
 Once you hear about a flat, get in touch as soon as possible and maybe send already all the necessary documents in advance.

-On the day of the appointment a person which might or might not be speaking English will walk you trough the flat and check your credentials.
-Often you have to fill out forms so have a pen ready.
+On the day of the appointment, a person which might or might not be speaking English will walk you through the flat and check your credentials.
+Bring a pen to fill out the application form.

 Once you applied and got elected for an apartment, be prepared to pay a deposit (Kaution) into a bank account.
 The deposit is three months of rent.